 The Angoff derived mark for the MTF and SBA sections are summated and a reduction applied to allow for one standard error of measurement (SEM).
-The SEM is derived using a method which uses data from every candidate response to every question and derives a statistic which reports the reliability of the test, the KR-20 (see below).
-In the MCQ Exam, the applied SEM consistently reduces the pass mark in the candidates' favour by a further 9-10 marks.
+The SEM is derived using the standard deviation of the performance of the candidates and the KR-20 (see below).
+In the MCQ Exam, the applied SEM consistently reduces the overall pass mark in the candidates' favour by a further 9-10 marks.
 Furthermore, where statistical analysis derives marks that are not whole numbers, these are rounded down to again favour the candidates.

-The KR-20 is derived as a measure of internal reliability of the Examination and is influenced by the quality and the number of test items, the candidate performance on every test item and the variance thereof.
-The combined KR-20 of the last three papers has been between 0.89-0.9 reflecting a reassuringly high reliability of testing.
-(At the last three sittings, the KR-20 for the MTF section was between 0.88-0.93 and the SBA section between 0.65-0.69, the latter reflecting the lower number of questions).
+The KR-20 is derived as a measure of internal reliability of the Examination and reflects the number of test items, the candidate performance on every test item and the variance thereof.
+The combined KR-20 of the last three papers has been between 0.86-0.91 reflecting a reassuringly high reliability of testing.
+(In the last three exams, the KR-20 for the MTF section was between 0.84-0.9 and the SBA section between 0.44-0.56 reflecting the lower number of questions).